 What demographics are most often testing positive?

-According to the data provided by the state of Minnesota, the core group reporting positive tests is 20 to 29-year-olds.
-Behind them 30 to 39-year-olds trail by a few thousand cases as the next largest group.
+According to the data provided by the state of Minnesota, the core group reporting positive tests is 20 to 24-year-olds.

 Due to the work of contact tracers, it becomes easier for areas of origin to be recognized so others who visited the same place can be aware of the threat and get tested themselves.
 This has been helpful in limiting the increased spread of the virus.